github-pfeifer-syscon-de/genericImg/README.md

 ### LogView

-- if you wan't to use LogView with syslog, as there is no universal syslog format you may need to adapt the LogViewSyslog::parse method.
+- if you wan't to use LogView with syslog, as there is no universal syslog format you may need to adapt the LogViewSyslog::parse method
-- this was build with a desktop-system in mind, if your system has GBytes of logs it will probably break
-- with systemd-logging there is a overhead to assign times to bootId's, this may result in some waiting period for the first invocation (depending on the used storage), but over time that should improve.

 ## Structure